ImpulsePower/interface_MKIO/README.md

 * BC is a bus controller.
 The central device of the system.
 Sends command words (BC) and information data to other subscribers.
 There can be only one BC on one trunk.
 * RT is a remote terminals.
 One of 31 peripheral devices.
-It waits for command words from the BC, processes them, and sends the response word (OS) back to the BC.
-Each DT has a unique address of 5 bits.
+It waits for command words from the BC, processes them, and sends the response word (RS) back to the BC.
+Each RT has a unique address of 5 bits.
 * BM is a bus monitor.
 Something like a reporting device.
 Monitors the information in the channel.
 Collects statistics, etc.